ygorcosta/wedeploy.com/ui/src/pages/blog/wedeploy-beta-our-biggest-release-yet.md

 ##### 9. Liferay DXP

 We're very excited about [Liferay Digital Experience Platform](https://www.liferay.com/digital-experience-platform).
-There are so many cool features and we want to give WeDeploy users the opportunity to try them out in seconds.
+There are so many cool capabilities and we want to give WeDeploy users the opportunity to try them out in seconds.

 Today, we're introducing Liferay DXP with a 15-day trial license.

 Besides that, we're adding support for [hot deployment](https://dev.liferay.com/discover/portal/-/knowledge_base/7-0/installing-apps-manually).
-That means you can now create a `deploy` folder, then add themes, portlets, OSGi modules, or a license using WAR, JAR, and XML files.
+That means you can now create a `deploy` folder, then add themes, portlets, OSGi modules, or a license by using WAR, JAR, and XML files.

 What about [Liferay Portal Community Edition](https://web.liferay.com/community/liferay-projects/liferay-portal/overview)?
 Since we have Docker support now, you can setup your own Dockerfile or grab an image from [Docker Hub](https://hub.docker.com/r/liferay/portal/) and deploy it here.